samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 - Selecting classes, functions, etc.

-The following sections elaborate on how [Tree-sitter queries](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax) enable these features in Tehanu, using [JSON syntax](https://www.json.org/json-en.html) as a guiding example.
+The following sections elaborate on how [Tree-sitter queries](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax) enable these features in Gram, using [JSON syntax](https://www.json.org/json-en.html) as a guiding example.

 ### Syntax highlighting